Purchasing Options

 STEM Projects - International High Schools

 Budget Constraints - Pricing has been set to US Dollars to give a fixed amount for our USA and other international customers, despite changes in the AU/US exchange rate.
 The difference in US/AU exchange rate is used to fund the additional international freight costs and taxes.
 The result is that freight and taxes are included in the international US price, so no unexpected additional costs.
-Schools can purchase via the "All Kits (Quote/Invoice)" and save with a Bank to Bank transfer (no credit card fees).
+Schools can purchase via the "All Kits (Quote/Invoice)" and save with a Electronic Funds Transfer (no credit card fees).

 STEM Projects - Australian High Schools

 Budget Constraints - The averaged Cost of Living Index shows Australia and the USA to be roughly equal, however the cost of $US to $AU conversion means Australian schools would pay 1.5 times more for the kits.
 To keep the kits affordable, a discount coupon will be provided to Australian customers, and can be applied to the price at the Checkout or on the Quote/Invoice.
 The net effect of these discount coupons will ensure the Australian local currency price remains similar to the international US price, plus the additional freight and GST costs.
-Australian schools can also purchase via the "All Kits (Quote/Invoice)" and save with a Bank to Bank transfer (no credit card fees).
+Australian schools can also purchase via the "All Kits (Quote/Invoice)" and save with a Electronic Funds Transfer (no credit card fees).

 STEM Project - Home-Based Schooling